 I’m not perfect in any way but at home in London, I have become pretty conscious about my plastic consumption, where I’m buying products from, what’s in the products I buy and what food I’m eating.
 In the last year or so I’ve been making small changes in my life to help with this to hopefully be a bit more impactful and play my part in being more sustainable.
 However, when I travel it’s so much harder!

 I’ve just come back from Greece where I had high hopes of not using too much plastic, especially bottles, straws and bags, along with high hopes of staying Vegan like I am at home and honestly?
 I failed pretty badly!

-I know that straws are the very tip of the iceberg but since they are such an easy one-use item to stop using, if we all stop using them it make a huge difference!
-We’ve become so conscious of straws in the UK this year, a lot of places will ask if you want a straw now and some have even taken them away all together!
+I know that straws are the very tip of the iceberg but since they are such an easy one-use item to stop using, if we all stop using them it makes a huge difference!
+We’ve become so conscious of straws in the UK this year, a lot of places will ask if you want a straw now and some have even taken them away altogether!

 A few months ago I purchased a couple of metal straws like this from Amazon.
 I use them for my smoothies at home and at work.
 I thought I’d take them to Greece to see how I got on with using them and not asking for a straw when I was out.

 I hate to say that they didn’t leave my bag!
 Our first-night drinking I completely forget them and the next night I had one in my bag but before I even had time to think the bartender had put a straw in my drink (and in some cases 2 straws which totally killed me!), and of course after a few drinks it completely slipped my mind too.
 I’m also pretty sure that I would have lost the straw too even if I had used it by leaving it in a drink.

 After debating over whether to get a filtered water bottle or not I decided to go for Water Purification tablets instead as I figured that if I lost the filtered bottle I’d be very annoyed and then I’d have nothing to filter tap water with.